 It is becoming more and more common for dental insurance to cover dental implants.
 However, some policies do not cover them.
 Our team will help you to understand how your policy applies to your treatment, and we will file all claims on your behalf.
 If your insurance does not cover the implants themselves, it is likely to help you out with other aspects of your care, such as your final restoration or your preliminary treatments.

 In addition to helping you figure out your insurance, we offer an additional resource that may make it possible for you to afford dental implants: financing.
-We are pleased to work with CareCredit, a third-party lender helps patients pay for medical and dental treatments over time — often without interest.
-We also accept Lending Club Patient Solutions and CitiHealth financing.
-If any of these options appeal to you, we can help you during the application process.
+We are pleased to work with CareCredit, a third-party lender that helps patients pay for medical and dental treatments over time — often without interest.

 Dental implants in Eugene may sound appealing.
 Indeed, if you decide to move forward with them, your smile has a bright future ahead of it!
 However, before you commit to the treatment, you may want to learn more about dental implants and what to expect from them.
 That is why we have compiled the following brief list of frequently asked questions.
 If you do not see the information you were hoping for, you are welcome to contact us directly.

 Coverage for dental implants varies greatly between dental insurance policies.
-Some plans do not provide any coverage, while others consider dental implants to be a major treatment and may cover up to 50% of their cost, up to the amount of the plan’s annual maximum.
+Some plans do not provide any coverage, while others consider dental implants to be a major treatment and may cover up to 50% of their cost.
 Even if your policy does not cover the implants themselves, it might cover other portions of your treatment, such as your restorations or any necessary preparatory work.

 How you care for your oral health is a highly personal decision.
 However, we strongly urge patients to consider dental implants, even if they are missing as few as one or two teeth.
 Rebuilding your smile as soon as possible after tooth loss can prevent future issues, keep your jawbone as whole and healthy as possible, and spare you from the inconveniences of having an incomplete set of teeth.